 Read About Our Bipolar Ionization Units, Installed at All of Our Locations!

 The YMCA of Greenville has implemented a powerful new layer of protection for our members, staff and volunteers in the ongoing battle against viruses and illness.
 Now, all of our locations have new bipolar ionization units (BPI).
 These units are mounted in the central air conditioning system of our buildings, and work to attack airborne contaminants such as bacteria and virus cells (VOC), odorous gasses, and particulate matter.
 The result is safer, cleaner air, that is continuously generated by these low-maintenance, energy efficient units.
 See the diagram below, and visit this link to read more!

 Showers & Lockers

 Lockers and showers are now available.
 Please help us by using provided spray bottles to sanitize your shower stall and locker after use.
-Dry saunas at all available branches will also be open, but steam rooms remained closed for now.
 Remember to bring your towel!

 Keep Your Distance

 We have prepared our branches for social distancing by spacing out equipment, alternating our treadmill and cardio usage to every other machine, and by limiting capacity in the facility and in classes so everyone has the recommended six feet of space.